kentrasecurity/kentra/docs/README.md

 ## Documentation Versions

-This documentation is for KTtack `v1alpha1` API version.
+This documentation is for Kentra `v1alpha1` API version.

 ### Versioning Strategy
 - **v1alpha1**: Current experimental version (this documentation)